-- Cleaner mouth.
-Water washes away excess food particles, preventing oral bacteria to feed on the particles.
-By washing away food particles, water reduces the risks of cavities and other oral-related problems caused by excess oral bacteria and improper brushing.
+Water washes away excess food particles, preventing oral bacteria from thriving off of the particles.
+By washing away food particles, water reduces the risk of cavities and other oral-related problems due to excess oral bacteria and improper brushing.

-- Moist mouth.
-Drinking water helps combat dry mouth, a condition wherein the mouth does not produce enough saliva.
+Drinking water helps combat dry mouth, a condition where the mouth does not produce enough saliva.
 Saliva plays a major role in washing away bacteria.
 By drinking water, it moistens the mouth and encourages the production of saliva.

 About 71 percent of the Earth’s surface is water.
 Water is a transparent, nearly colorless chemical substance.
-It has the chemical formula H2O, meaning that a molecule of water contains two hydrogen atoms and one oxygen atom.
-Water is also vital to all known life forms, especially safe drinking water for humans.
+It has the chemical formula H2O, meaning that a water molecule contains two hydrogen atoms and one oxygen atom.
+Water is also vital to all known life forms.

-It helps maintain the balance of body fluids, control calories, energize muscles and hydrate the skin.
-Water is also essential to the function of the kidney and bowel movement.
+It helps maintain the balance of body fluids, control calories, energize muscles, and hydrate the skin.
+Water is also essential to the function of the kidneys and bowel movements.

 Aside from the benefits above, water is essential to oral health.
-Drinking H2O gives people cleaner mouth, fresher breath, stronger teeth and moist mouth.
+Drinking H2O gives people a cleaner mouth, fresher breath, stronger teeth, and a moister mouth.

-Water is essential to the Earth, with its many properties critical for the proliferation of life.
-History told us that civilization began along rivers and major waterways like Tigris and Euphrates for Mesopotamia, the Nile for the ancient society of Egypt, and the banks of Tiber for Rome.
+Water is essential to the Earth.
+In fact, many of its properties are critical for the proliferation of life.
+History teaches us that civilization began along rivers and major waterways like the Tigris and Euphrates of Mesopotamia, the Nile for the ancient society of Egypt, and the banks of Tiber in Rome.

 All known life forms are dependent on water for survival.
-Humans use it for agriculture, as a scientific standard, drinking, washing, transportation, chemical use, heat exchange, fire extinction, recreation, business, food processing, among others.
+Humans use it for agriculture, drinking, washing, transportation, chemical use, heat exchange, fire extinction, recreation, business, food processing, among others.